 What is the purpose of the role?

-We are currently seeking a mechanical and electrical technician to ensure that all equipment associated with our sewage treatment works are running safely and efficiently using both proactive and reactive maintenance methods.
-You will need to inspect, maintain, fault diagnose, test, install, modify or repair as appropriate, electrical & mechanical plant equipment.
-Working within the maintenance team you will follow robust planned maintenance as well as getting involved in minor installation projects, electrical fault finding and emergency breakdown repairs to ensure our plant operates 24 hours a day, 365 days a year.
+We are seeking an electrical technician, preferably with some mechanical skills to ensure that all equipment at our sewage pumping stations work and they are running safely and efficiently using proactive and reactive maintenance methods.
+You will inspect, maintain, fault diagnose, test, install, modify or repair electrical & mechanical plant equipment.
+Working within the Wastewater Pumping team you will follow robust planned maintenance routines, getting involved in minor installation projects, electrical fault finding and emergency breakdown repairs to ensure our plant operates all year round.

 What makes this role unique?

-Working outside with no one day being the same provides a very interesting working environment.
-You will be presented with unique challenges whether it is using your expertise to diagnose a fault, or removing large objects to prevent plant damage.
+This is an exciting and challenging opportunity to join a team of 23 technicians who maintain and ensure the smooth running of 350 sewage pumping stations, so that the environment and customers are protected from pollution.
+You will have excellent training and development opportunities and there will be plenty of scope to progress your career within an enthusiastic operations team.
+Working outside you will be presented with unique challenges on a daily basis, whether it is using your expertise to diagnose a fault, rectify defects or installing equipment.
 You will gain experience on a wide range of plants and equipment some of which are innovative investments providing exciting new experiences.
-This is a fantastic opportunity for an experienced mechanical and electrical maintenance technician to join the UK's largest water company and join the operations team.
+This is a fantastic opportunity for an experienced electrical maintenance technician to join the UK's largest water company and join the operations team, working across the West London, East Surrey and West Sussex area.

 What will this role involve?

-Examples of equipment that the successful candidate will be working on will be, various pumps and associated control gear, 3 phase motors, starters and controls, electronic control systems such as VSD's, automatic valves and penstocks, flow, level and pressure measurement, programmable logic controllers, variable speed drives and controls, chemical handling and dosing equipment.
+Examples of equipment that you will be working on will be various pumps and associated control gear, 3 phase motors, starters and controls, electronic control systems such as VSD's, automatic valves and penstocks, flow, level and pressure measurement, programmable logic controllers, variable speed drives and controls, chemical handling and dosing equipment.

-You will form part of a multi-disciplined team and be responsible for carrying out scheduled planned maintenance work on mechanical and electrical equipment in compliance with company procedures in order to minimise plant breakdowns.
+You will form part of a multi-discipline team, carrying out scheduled planned maintenance work on electrical and mechanical equipment in compliance with company procedures in order to minimise plant breakdowns.

 This may involve investigating and diagnosing complex faults and carrying out repairs during incidents.